elmtree-askmo/cloudcannon-app/content/learn/computer-science/describe-the-representation-of-a-broadcast-address-when-the-host-portion-is-all-1s.md

 url: /learn/computer-science/questions/describe-the-representation-of-a-broadcast-address-when-the-host-portion-is-all-1s
 score: -1.0
 related_article1:
-    id: 165717
+    id: 165705
-    title: What is multicast addressing and how does it differ from unicast and broadcast addressing?
+    title: >-
+        Explain the significance of base 2 digits in the binary number system.
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-multicast-addressing-and-how-does-it-differ-from-unicast-and-broadcast-addressing
+    url: /learn/computer-science/questions/explain-the-significance-of-base-2-digits-in-the-binary-number-system
 related_article2:
-    id: 165706
+    id: 165715
-    title: How do you convert a binary number to a decimal number?
-Provide an example.
+    title: >-
+        What is unicast addressing and in what scenarios is it typically used?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-convert-a-binary-number-to-a-decimal-number-provide-an-example
+    url: /learn/computer-science/questions/what-is-unicast-addressing-and-in-what-scenarios-is-it-typically-used
 related_article3:
-    id: 165710
+    id: 165711
-    title: What is the binary representation of a subnet mask and how does it divide the network and host portions?
+    title: >-
+        Explain the concept of a subnet prefix and its notation in dotted decimal format.
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-binary-representation-of-a-subnet-mask-and-how-does-it-divide-the-network-and-host-portions
+    url: /learn/computer-science/questions/explain-the-concept-of-a-subnet-prefix-and-its-notation-in-dotted-decimal-format
 related_article4:
-    id: 165721
+    id: 165711
-    title: What is the role of the network portion in hierarchical IP addressing?
+    title: >-
+        Explain the concept of a subnet prefix and its notation in dotted decimal format.
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-role-of-the-network-portion-in-hierarchical-ip-addressing
+    url: /learn/computer-science/questions/explain-the-concept-of-a-subnet-prefix-and-its-notation-in-dotted-decimal-format
 related_article5:
-    id: 165721
+    id: 165712
-    title: What is the role of the network portion in hierarchical IP addressing?
+    title: >-
+        What is a network address and how is it represented when the host portion is all 0s?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-role-of-the-network-portion-in-hierarchical-ip-addressing
+    url: /learn/computer-science/questions/what-is-a-network-address-and-how-is-it-represented-when-the-host-portion-is-all-0s
 ---

 &nbsp;